hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step11-events.md

 This step is extra credit for you.
 It explores how your Kubebuilder Operator can respond to Kubernetes events.
-Take a look at the description of the resource.
+Take a look at the description of the resource:

 `kubectl describe at at-sample`{{execute}}